semoog/quiz/README.md

   * Add your ng-app to your page referencing your app
   * Run your page in the browser and check the console for errors

-* Create your controllers in `homeCtrl.js`, `quizCtrl.js`, and `resultsCtrl.js`.
+* Create your controllers in `homeCtrl.js` and `quizCtrl.js`.
 Match the controller name to the file name, without the extension.

 ####
 TODO

 ### Creating our first Route

 ####

 Set up your first route using the `homeView` and `homeCtrl`

 ####

 ui-router is a library that will swap out the content of elements we specify based on the state of our application.
-To make this works we need to do three things:
+To make this work we need to do three things:
 - Bring the library into our page,
 - tell it where we want things to be swapped out,
 - give it instructions for what to swap and when

 We bring the library in by adding a reference in index.html and then adding it as a dependency in the module declaration (hint: square brackets).

 We add a `ui-view` tag in our index to tell it where to swap things out.

-We setup routing instructions by adding a config to our module and giving it `.state`s
+We setup routing instructions (using `$stateProvider`) by adding a config to our module and giving it `.state`s

-We also want to add a $urlRouteProvider.otherwise call.
-This will force any visitors to the state/route specified if they try to go anywhere we haven't defined.
+We also want to add a $urlRouterProvider.otherwise('/home').
+This will force any visitors to the home route if they try to go anywhere we haven't defined.

 ##### Overview of routing concepts